 Events & Activities

-- February 21-22 – Reno, NV: Ramsey Kropf, speaker, “Western Litigation Update Panel: Klamath Takings Litigation,” Family Farm Alliance Annual Conference.
+- February 20-20 – Reno, NV: Ramsey Kropf presents an update on the Klamath River takings case during the “Western Litigation Update” panel at this year’s Family Farm Alliance Annual Conference.

 In Case You Missed It

-- Sarah Klahn has been recognized as one of Denver’s Top Lawyers 2019 by 5280 Magazine.
-The annual listing of the best attorneys in the region was published in the January 2019 issue.
-Results are obtained through on a peer survey conducted in the seven-county Denver metro area and editorial interviews.
+- Sarah Klahn has been recognized as one of Denver’s Top Lawyers 2020 by 5280 Magazine.
+The annual listing of the best attorneys in the region was published in the January 2020 issue.
+Results are obtained through a peer survey conducted in the seven-county Denver metro area and editorial interviews.

 - SSD publishes Policy Alerts on case decisions, legal trends and key developments within the fields of water, natural resources, environmental, public land, public agency, toxics and hazardous waste, and land development law.